Modern Slavery Statement 2017

-References to we, us and Walker Morris in this statement relate to Walker Morris LLP on behalf of itself and its subsidiaries.
+References to we, us and Walker Morris in this statement relate to Walker Morris LLP on behalf of itself and all of its subsidiaries.

-This modern slavery statement is the third that Walker Morris has published, having published our first in 2016.
-Our modern slavery statements are published in accordance with section 54 of the Modern Slavery Act 2015 and sets out the work we have undertaken this year to build on and develop our efforts to ensure transparency in our business and throughout our supply chains and to eradicate the risk of modern slavery.
+Walker Morris published its first modern slavery statement in November 2016.
+As our second modern slavery statement published in accordance with section 54 of the Modern Slavery Act 2015, this statement sets out the work we have undertaken to build on and develop our efforts to ensure transparency in our business and throughout our supply chains and to eradicate the risk of modern slavery.

 We conduct all of our business in an honest and ethical manner.

-We continue to operate as a full service commercial law firm, with a national centre of excellence in Leeds, focusing on providing our clients in the UK and overseas with partner-led, high quality, insightful advice.
-The single, national centre of excellence in Leeds that we have built offers significant advantages in terms of developing a strong team-based culture within the firm, coupled with the inherent value and cost effectiveness that a Leeds base brings.
+We continue to operate as a single site, full service commercial law firm based in Leeds, focused on providing our clients both in the UK and internationally with partner-led, high quality, insightful advice.
+We remain committed to the significant advantages our single site brings in terms of a strong team-based, collaborative culture for our 450 staff including 47 partners, with the inherent cost effectiveness that a Leeds base brings.

 As our business grows and develops, our client base will inevitably also undergo some changes.
 However our clients, many of whom are blue chip, continue to be drawn from a broad range of sectors which includes manufacturing, retail, financial services, food and drink, technology and media, energy and renewables, construction, public sector and infrastructure, healthcare and sport.